Matt Siffert is an experimental singer-songwriter.

 Siffert’s songwriting voice developed through his background in psychology, combined with his life in New York City and Havana.
 He began finding inspiration through a variety of angles, including politics, humor, romance, and friendship.

 Since returning from Cuba, Siffert has released six works as a solo artist – ‘Morningside,’ ‘Cold Songs,’ ‘Rise,’ ‘Punch,’ ‘Fireside,’ and ‘Accelerations.’
-His seventh, ‘Gallatin,’ will be released in the Summer of 2017.
+His seventh, ‘Gallatin,’ was released in July 2017.